More and more people are turning to the internet to find the best deal on their mortgage these days. Will you be one of them?

 • 24-hour service: Unlike people, the internet doesn’t sleep.
 For people who work nights or are busy during the day, it can be hard trying to fit in an appointment with a broker, especially if they‘re only open during traditional business hours.
 Since websites are available 24/7/365, an online service is great for people looking to check mortgage rates on the go or at less sociable times of the day.

-• Cost: While this varies from service to service, the same Which?
-Survey revealed that many people who used an online broker did so because they thought it would save them money.
+• Cost: While this varies from service to service, the same ‘Which’ survey revealed that many people who used an online broker did so because they thought it would save them money.
 In most cases, you won’t need to pay to see your results, but many do also offer services to take the application further in which case you may need to pay a fee.

 • Time-Saving: If you have a fast connection, then an online service usually can show you several deals quite quickly.
 Many prefer not having to schedule an appointment or travel to a physical office.
 The website should also allow you to see your mortgage options quicker than a manual search.

 • Scope: Like a regular broker, the main draw of an online mortgage broker is the sheer scale of deals you can see.
-Banks and building societies aren’t going to show or advertise mortgage deals better than their own and often have limited products.
+Banks and brick-and-mortar establishments aren’t going to show or advertise mortgage deals better than their own and often have limited products.
 The notion of being able to see sometimes hundreds of potential mortgage deals at the click of a few buttons is enticing to many.

 • People: This one’s fairly simple… plenty of us don’t like talking to strangers.
 The internet has become an excellent tool for those who either get nervous around people or who can be easily pressured by salesman or brokers into taking deals they might not be sure about.